 The current sales tax rate is 8 percent.
 Reauthorizing the street sales tax will not increase the tax rate.

-When will the sales and use tax expire?
+If approved by voters, when will the sales and use tax expire?

 If approved by voters on May 5, 2018, the sales and use tax will renew on Jan.
 1, 2019.
 The tax will expire in eight years on Dec.
 31, 2026.